pytest-dev/pytest-bdd/README.rst

 .. code-block:: python

     import re
+    from parse import Parser as parse
-    from pytest_bdd import scenario, given, when, then, parsers
+    from pytest_bdd import scenario, given, when, then

     @scenario("arguments.feature", "Arguments for given, when, thens")